ipbrennan90/PiMotions/docs/part2.md

 # Part 2: Motion Detection
 ## Introduction

-In Part 2 of this tutorial, you are going to write code to detect motion using the camera connected to your Pi.
+In Part 2 of this tutorial, we are going to write code to detect motion using the camera connected to your Pi.
 By the end of Part 2, you will have an application that will display whether or not motion was detected in front of the camera.

 ## Part 2 Steps